Odyssey-Venture/Odyssey-Venture/README.md

 ## Holder Only Functions

-`*` In order to call these functions the account must provide gas.
+`*` In order to call these functions gas must provided.

-`setRewardsStaking`

-Allows a holder to turn staking on or off for their account.
-Holder must supply their wallet address as an extra precaution against accidentally setting this option.
-Once turned on the holder cannot reduce the number of tokens held until turned back off.
-Once turned off the holder will need to begin the staking process anew from day 1.

 `withdrawRewards`
 Allows a holder to manually withdraw pending rewards and update their staking position in the rewards